uvammm/uvammm.github.io/src/content/post/questions.md

 We won't kick anyone who wants to attend out of the classroom (unless we get complaints from the fire marshall).
-The room is fairly small, but everyone should feel free to come, and in the unlikely event that there is a space problem, we'll sort out a solution.
+The room is fairly small, but everyone should feel free to come, and in the unlikely event that there is a space problem, we'll try to sort out a solution.
    </div>

 ### Background expectations